 You may be a victim of exploitation if you:

-- have to pay part or all your wages back to your employer,
+- have to give back part or all of your wages to your employer

-- are paid too little money for your work or none at all,
+- are paid too little or nothing at all for your work

-- you are made to work an excessive number of hours, with no break,
+- are made to work an excessive number of hours, with no breaks

-- are not paid for holidays or annual leave,
+- are not paid for public holidays or annual leave,

 - cannot leave your workplace because the doors and windows are locked, or

 - must ask for permission to eat, sleep, or go to the toilet.

 You may also be a victim if your employer: